 Transfer of a retiring allowance

-Individuals with years of service before 1996 may be able to directly transfer all or part of a retiring allowance to a registered pension plan (RPP) or a registered retirement savings plan (RRSP).
+Employees with years of service before 1996 may be able to directly transfer all or part of a retiring allowance to a registered pension plan (RPP) or a registered retirement savings plan (RRSP).
 This part is commonly referred to as the eligible portion or the amount eligible for transfer.
 A retiring allowance may include an eligible portion and a non-eligible portion.

 A retiring allowance may be paid over one or more years.
 The amounts paid in any particular year may be transferred to an RRSP or an RPP.
-The amounts transferred cannot exceed the employee's eligible portion of the retiring allowance minus the eligible portion transferred by you in a prior year.
+The amounts transferred cannot exceed the employee’s eligible portion of the retiring allowance minus the eligible portion you transferred in a prior year.

 - $2,000 for each year or part of a year before 1996 that the employee or former employee worked for you (or a person related to you); plus